 Using the Action Plan worksheet (Word)

-And finally, should you want the complete set of materials related to the Rural Library Sustainability workshop, you can download a zip file with all the documents and worksheets.
+And finally, should you want the complete set of materials related to the Rural Library Sustainability workshop, you can download a zip file with all of the documents and worksheets.